How can Live-in Home Care help with Dementia with Lewy Bodies?

-If your loved one has dementia with Lewy bodies, or as it is sometimes known, Lewy body dementia, the more you understand about the condition, the better you will be able to support your loved one.
+If your loved one has dementia with Lewy bodies, or as it’s sometimes known, Lewy body dementia, the more you understand about the condition, the better you’ll be able to support them.

 There are many older people living with dementia, although a large proportion of them never receive a definitive diagnosis.
-Dementia with Lewy bodies accounts for four percent of the cases of dementia that are recorded, although it is thought that up to ten percent of dementias may be of this type.
+Dementia with Lewy bodies makes up about 20% of all dementia diagnoses in the UK – roughly 120,000 people. – Ashley Bayston, The Lewy Body Society.

 The diagnosis of dementia with Lewy bodies is difficult, and the disease is sometimes mistaken for other conditions such as Alzheimer’s disease or Parkinson’s disease because of some shared common symptoms.